 There are so many ways you can use this – not only with the profit margin number, but also with aspects like percentage growth, time comparison results, and much more.

-I’m a big fan of starting with your simple core measures like sales or costs and then working your way up to calculations that branch out from there.
-It’s certainly the best way to develop your models and makes bringing in more advanced techniques like time intelligence and scenarios analysis that much easier.
+Starting with your simple core measures is certainly the best way to develop your models.
+It makes bringing in more advanced techniques like time intelligence and scenarios analysis that much easier.

 ***** Learning Power BI? *****